circuitdojo/docs/src/nrf9160-programming-and-debugging.md

 1. The transfer process is limited to 1M BAUD.
 In most cases it takes about 8 seconds to transfer application code.
 1. The nRF9160 Feather does not respond to `newtmgr` commands **unless it's in DFU mode**.
 (See step 1 above to get it into DFU mode.)

-## Requirements for external programming
+## Requirements for external programming and debugging

 You can also use external programmers with the nRF9160 Feather.
 Here are the current supported external programmers: